tellyalogicalguy/RNAseq_pipeline/README.md

 ### Downloading files from SRA (optional)
 You can chose to download files from the SRA.
-Update the `sra_list.txt` in the `./exampleCellLine/rna_seq/hnrnpl/data/` directory and then running `./sra_download.sh`.
-This script will downloaded files from SRA to the `./exampleCellLine/rna_seq/hnrnpl/data/raw_fastq/` directory in the SCRATCH space and symlink the raw files to the mirrored directory in HOME space.
+Update the `sra_list.txt` in the `./exampleCellLine/rna_seq/hnrnpl/data/` directory and then run `./sra_download.sh`.
+This script will download files from SRA to the `./exampleCellLine/rna_seq/hnrnpl/data/raw_fastq/` directory in the SCRATCH space and symlink the raw files to the mirrored directory in HOME space.
 Alternatively, the raw files can be uploaded to the SCRATCH space directly.
 In this case, please symlink the files by `ln -s`.

 Do `md5sum` to check file integrity.